TracerDS/Roblox-Tutorials/3 - String library.md

 - `string.char(...)`<br/><br/>
 Receives zero or more integers.
 Returns a string with length equal to the number of arguments, in which each character has the internal numeric code equal to its corresponding argument.
-Numeric codes are not necessarily portable across platforms.
+Numeric codes are not necessarily portable across platforms.<br/><br/>
 Examples:
 ```lua
 local numA = 97